samsoul007/elasticsearch-helper/README.md

 With this helper you will be able to query your Elasticsearch clusters very easily.
 Everything is chainable and the query always returns a promise.

-NOTE: Even if we use this on production level, we still find bugs and add improvements to the module codebase.
-Feel free to fork it and modify it for your own needs.
+**Even if we use this on production level, we still find bugs and add improvements to the module codebase.
+Feel free to fork it and modify it for your own needs.**

 # installation

 `npm install --save elasticsearch-helper`

 # usage

 ## Add client